Questions & Answers

 Why twelve years?

 A properly maintained car could last well beyond 12 years.
 However, the probability of major repairs increases significantly and those costs can vary greatly.
-When we say there are so many "years left" that doesn't mean the vehicle will just need to go to the crusher where the chart ends.
-It is the years remaining of predicable repair and maintenance costs.
+When we say there are so many "years left" that doesn't mean the vehicle will need to be scrapped where the chart ends.
+Rather, it is the years remaining of predicable repair and maintenance costs.
 It can be a real gamble after that if you aren't entirely certain of how well the car was taken care of.
 We don't want to recommend model years that we simply don't know enough about from a data standpoint.

 Why isn't my make or model listed?

 Our calculations are only reliable on long running nameplates, or model available new and that have existed for at least the past 5 years.
 We are constantly adding new data so if you see something that we may have missed, please let us know